Constellation-Labs/documentation-hub/sdk/frameworks/currency/02-data-api.md

 :::

 ## Data Application Architecture
 Data applications or metagraphs implementing the Data API are built on top of the Currency Framework.
 In a standard Currency Framework metagraph, the metagraph consists of 3 mL0 (metagraph L0) nodes and 3 cL1 (currency L1) nodes.
 Data applications build on top of this structure and introduce a 2nd L1 layer that runs in parallel with the currency L1 layer.
-A data application's minimal structure consists of 3 mL0 nodes, 3 dL1 (data L1) nodes, and optionally 3 cL0 nodes.
+A data application's minimal structure consists of 3 mL0 (metagraph l0) nodes, 3 dL1 (data L1) nodes, and optionally 3 cL0 (currency l0) nodes.
 Blocks produced by both the cL1 and dL1 nodes undergo consensus on the L0 layer and their data is grouped together within metagraph snapshots.

 ### The DataApplication Instance
 Data Applications provide an instance of `BaseDataApplicationL0Service` and `BaseDataApplicationL1Service` to the L0 and Data L1 CurrencyApp definitions, found in Main.scala for L0 and L1 respectively.
 The definition of these services contain a set of overridable methods that allow the developer to provide custom data validation logic to the existing application flow.